kevhen/CryptoCrawler/PITCHME.md

 floor (timestamp / 3.600.000)
 ```
 - All timestamps from the same hour will result in the same value |
-- Then Aggregation can be done on this value
+- Then Aggregation can be done on this value |
-- Sadly, MongoDB has no <span class="pink">floor</span> Function |
+- Sadly, MongoDB has no *floor* Function |
-- Luckily, it has a `modulo` Function: |
+- Luckily, it has a *modulo* Function: |
 ```
 timestamp/3.600.000 – ( (timestamp/3.600.000) mod 1)
 ```